Fahani/webrobocomp.github.io/page13.md

 </div>

-**CDSL** stands for ìComponent Definition Specific Languageî and allows the user to specifiy its name, accesible interfaces, communication connections, target language and other available modules or libraries that you want to include in the building scripts.
+**CDSL** stands for ‚ÄúComponent Definition Specific Language‚Äù and allows the user to specifiy its name, accesible interfaces, communication connections, target language and other available modules or libraries that you want to include in the building scripts.

 <div class="highlighter-rouge">